Revised in October 2025

 Custom Services

-AIF services used in Dynamics AX are now upgraded to custom services in FO and they are automatically published into SOAP and JSON REST endpoints when deployed.
-However, management and monitoring tools used for old WCF AIF services are now disappeared, leaving just naked, not configurable services endpoints.
+AIF services used in Dynamics AX are now upgraded to custom services in F&O, and they are automatically published into SOAP and JSON REST endpoints when deployed.
+However, management and monitoring tools used for old AX AIF services have now disappeared, leaving just naked, non-configurable service endpoints.

-When you deploy a custom service, following endpoints are created and you can call them remotely using standard AAD OAuth authorization and SOAP/REST HTTP calls:
+When you deploy a custom service, the following endpoints are created, and you can call them remotely using standard AAD OAuth authorization and SOAP/REST HTTP calls:

 SOAP: